daiphuongngo/Pharma-Portfolio-Predictive-Analysis/README.md

 ## Overview:

 This repository contains my work on the Pharma Sales Data's Forecast and Analysis.
-This is in the process to completion.
+This project is underway.
 ## Languages & Tools:

 - `Python`